ErykMroczek/mofmt/README.md

 language.
 It aims to enhance readability and provide style constistency across different Modelica projects.

-This is initial version of this formatter.
-Although functionality is more or less finished, it is highly probable that it can exhibit buggy behavior.
-Better double-check changed files.
+Although functionality is basically finished, it can of course exhibit buggy behavior. *mofmt* doesn't modify files if it meets syntax errors.
+I advice to double-check changed files.

 Code style applied by the *mofmt* is described in `code-style.md`.